garnajee/home-server/README.md

 > Note that the docker-compose I provided is not really optimized, you can add environment variable to better configure.
 You can check the documentation [here](https://waha.devlike.pro/docs/how-to/config/).

-> Feel free to modify
+> Feel free to modify and perhaps make a pull request!

 Then follow the [official](https://github.com/devlikeapro/whatsapp-http-api#3-start-a-new-session) from step **3** to **5**.
 For any further information, like the id of a contact or a group, please read the [documentation](https://waha.devlike.pro/docs/how-to/).